accsavious/SDEV2301-Winter2026-A01/Lesson 07 - Classes Part 2/Exercise/README.md

     - `AddCat()`: void method that adds a new cat
     - `AddBird()`: void method that adds a new bird
     - `GetString(string prompt)`: method that prompts the user for a string using the `prompt` parameter.
 It returns the string the user entered.
-    - `GetInt(string prompt)`: prompts the user for an integer using the `prompt` parameter. _Safely_ gets an input from the user implemented proper error handling.
+    - `GetInt(string prompt)`: prompts the user for an integer using the `prompt` parameter. _Safely_ gets an input from the user implementing proper error handling.
 Returns the integer the user entered.
 6. When adding a dog or a cat, The user should be prompted to add the name, age, and breed properties.
 Included validation for numeric values.
 7. When adding a bird, the user should be prompted to add the name, age, and species properties.
 Include validation for numeric values.
 8. Use these values to create a new object of the specified type.